 - After 90 minutes of inactivity

-To see an overview of the pair programming session, access the CodeTogether view in the host IDE, or the Presence view in the participant’s browser.
-You can easily navigate and manage the session from these views.
+To see an overview of the pair programming session, take a look at the CodeTogether view in the IDE or the browser.

 Open the CodeTogether view in the host IDE as follows: